 "Why Did the Police Arrest me?"

-One of the questions I get asked most often is: “Why did the police arrest me?
+As criminal defense attorneys located in Bergen County, NJ, one of the questions I get asked most often is: “Why did the police arrest me?
 I wasn’t doing nothing!
 (Yes, that is a double negative)

 Most of the clients that walk through my door are bitterly confused about why they were arrested.
 We end up spending most of our consultation-time (first consultation is free) discussing the definition of Obstruction Justice under New Jersey law.
 The section of the code which discusses Obstruction of Justice is 2C:29-1.

-New Jersey's Obstruction of justice law 2C:29-1
+New Jersey's Obstruction of Justice law 2C:29-1

 Subsection (a) states: a person commits an offense if he purposely obstructs impairs a perverse administration of law or other governmental function or prevents or attempts to prevent a public servant from lawfully performing an official function by means of flight and intimidation force violence or physical interference or obstacle or by means of any independently unlawful act this section does not apply to failure to perform a legal duty other than an official duty or any other means of avoiding compliance with law without affirmative interference with governmental functions.